bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

 :demeter:`demeter` ships with **a lot** of templates.
 Each template encapsulates a small bit of functionality and :demeter:`demeter` does many things.
-The templates are organized into “:quoted:`template sets`, which are written for specific backend targets, and “template groups” which, are groups of templates which serve related functions.
+The templates are organized into :quoted:`template sets`, which are written for specific backend targets, and :quoted:`template groups` which, are groups of templates which serve related functions.
 All template sets must have a complete representation of template groups to be fully functional.